Common Wildlife Problems in Fort Myers

 Noises in the Attic

 Getting rid of animals in the attic is very important for those living in Fort Myers and the surrounding areas.
-Because most of the homes in suburban areas are so closely placed together, you and your neighbors will have a big problem in only a little bit of time if you don't take care of it ASAP.
+Because most of the homes in suburban areas are so closely placed together, you and your neighbors will have a big problem in only a little bit of time if you don't take care of it ASAP, which is why Rodent Control is so important.
 While animals like raccoons do not live in large packs, a group of two or three raccoons will travel from yard to yard, eating is fill of whatever food it can find, and sleeping wherever it can.
 They are commonly found making a nest in the attic space, but may take naps outside under porches, behind sheds, and other dark places during the day.
 If you have any kind of wildlife in your attic, it will probably have made itself at home in your yard, too.
 Possums and bats don't usually damage the yard space, but these kinds of animals, if inside your attic, will probably be leaving droppings in the yard.
 These droppings are highly dangerous and you'll want to make sure that pets and small children do not go investigating them.

 Wild Animals in the Yard and Garden